 Don’t Use Clear Glass Shades (or Exposed Bulbs)

 Contrary to what you may have seen in ads, exposed bulbs or clear glass shades are a bad choice for bathroom vanity because of their harsh glare.
 Instead, you should go for fabric shades or frosted shades to nullify the glare and emit diffuse illumination in your bathroom vanity.

 Don’t Use Only Solid Metal Shades

 Many homeowners tend to fall for “the trends” when it comes to bathroom vanity lights, only to regret it later.
 One of such trends is using only solid meal shades.
-While solid metal shades are trendy but without any additional sources of illumination means you’re left with improper lighting.
+While solid metal shades are trendy but without any additional sources of the illumination means you’re left with improper lighting.
 Always ensure to add ample diffuse lighting as explained earlier in this guide.
-Alternatively, use an overhead lighting to eliminate the shadow.
+Alternatively, use overhead lighting to eliminate the shadow.

 Don’t Spotlight the Floor

 If you’re using recessed downlights in your bathroom, make sure they are positioned to illuminate functional working areas such as you vanity countertops.
-Letting the spotlight hit the bare floor is one of the common bathroom vanity lighting mistakes many homeowners do.
+Letting the spotlight hit the bare floor is one of the common bathroom vanity lighting mistakes many homeowners commit.

 Don’t Rely Solely on Backlit Mirrors

 Stylish backlit mirrors or LED vanity lights are in vogue today; however, they add more light to the wall than to your face.
-Don’t consider them as an alternative to sconces or pendants which you should install on both side of your mirror.
+Don’t consider them as an alternative to sconces or pendants which you should install on both sides of your mirror.

-Correct bathroom vanity lighting keeps you properly illuminated and create a feel good factor in your bathroom.
+Correct bathroom vanity lighting keeps you properly illuminated and create a feel-good factor in your bathroom.
 While style is important, it cannot defy the laws of physics when it comes to the flow of lights.
 Remember the do’s and don’ts of this handy guide for proper bathroom vanity lights.